top of page

 https://www.ccc.wa.gov.au/sites/default/files/2023-05/Report%20on%20oversight%20of%20a%20police%20investigation%20into%20an%20arrest%20for%20disorderly%20conduct.pdf

-NSW INDEPENDENT WATCHDOG FUNDING ROW REVEALS ONLY 2 PERCENT OF COMPLAINTS FULLY INVESTIGATED - 2019 NSW
+NSW INDEPENDENT WATCHDOG FUNDING ROW REVEALS ONLY 2 PERCENT OF COMPLAINTS FULLY INVESTIGATED - 2019 NEW SOUTH WALES

 2,547 complaints assessed last year by the police watchdog the Law Enforcement Complaints Commission (LECC).
 But it has been revealed that just 2 per cent of complaints to the LECC were fully investigated due to funding cuts.